 - A. The licensee must allow the inspection of captive wildlife, facilities, and records by representatives of the Division or other persons authorized to enforce these regulations at any reasonable time. - B. Copies of all invoices shall be maintained by the licensee for the current and three previous years.
 These invoices shall be available for inspection during normal business hours by representatives of the Division or other persons authorized to enforce these regulations. - C. Upon observing or having reason to believe that captive wildlife are diseased or have been exposed to an infectious disease, a Division or Department of Agriculture representative may request inspection of the facility's animals by an accredited veterinarian.
 Such inspections will be at the licensee's expense.
 A written report regarding health and welfare of captive wildlife inspected under this provision will be submitted to the Division and the State Veterinarian's Office.
-Any diseased captive wildlife that pose a significant threat to other wildlife, may be disposed of in accordance with statutes and regulations (as per regulation #008). - D. All animals in the family Cervidae 12 months of age or older shall be tested for CWD upon death, regardless of the cause of death, at the expense of the owner.
+Any diseased captive wildlife that pose a significant threat to other wildlife, may be disposed of in accordance with statutes and regulations (as per regulation #008). - D. All animals in the family Cervidae 12 months of age or older, except fallow deer, shall be tested for CWD upon death, regardless of the cause of death, at the expense of the owner.
+Brain tissue, retropharyngeal lymph nodes, and any other tissue or other appropriate sample must be submitted for testing to a laboratory designated by the Division within 5 days after death or the discovery thereof.
+All sample results, regardless of result, must be reported to the Division.
 The heads of such animals shall be submitted to any Division CWD submission site within 5 days after death or the discovery thereof.
 Heads should be kept cold, but not frozen.
 Antlers and capes may be removed before submitting heads for testing.
-The owner shall notify the Division's designated wildlife veterinarian of any non-hunting mortality within 24 hours of discovery.

-E. The Division will provide annual documentation of the Chronic Wasting Disease status of the licensed facility to license holders participating in the above-mentioned surveillance program.
+The owner shall notify the Division's designated wildlife veterinarian of any non-hunting mortality within 24 hours of discovery. - E. The Division will provide annual documentation of the Chronic Wasting Disease status of the licensed facility to license holders participating in the above-mentioned surveillance program.